 Writing for the Web

-The Web is different.
-Online readers scan Web pages instead of reading every word (Jakob Nielsen).
+Online readers scan pages instead of reading every word (see Jakob Nielsen How Users Read on the Web).
 This guide will give you quick access to standards and formats to help you write successful and consistently readable content.

 Did you know?